borkshop/shon/README.md

     string `false`, with the corresponding boolean values.
 -   `:number` means that the argument must represent a number, not NaN.
 -   `:quantity` means that the argument must represent a positive integer.
+-   `:shon` means that the value of the argument must be expressed with SHON (shell object notation), described hereafter.

 Future versions of this library will introduce further type annotations for reading and writing by file name or `-`.